-One of the more common vision problems associated with reading difficulty, or dyslexia if you wish to call it that, is convergence insufficiency.
+One of the more common vision problems associated with reading difficulty is called convergence insufficiency.
 You converge your eyes when you move your eyes inward to view something close to you.
 Conversely, you diverge your eyes when you move them apart to view something at a distance.
 Many children with reading problems have trouble converging.
 They either can’t converge enough to be comfortable with print, or if they can do so, they can’t sustain the effort during the long periods they are expected to read.
 Either situation is called convergence insufficiency.

 Description of the Study

-A study, located in the Archives of Ophthalmology, January 2005, and available on-line, compared three treatments for convergence insufficiency.
-The treatments were 1) office-based vision therapy combined with home exercises between visits, 2) pencil push-ups done at home and 3) a placebo office treatment where exercises not designed to address the problem were conducted to assess any placebo effect.
+A Randomized Clinical Trial for Treatment of Convergence Insufficiency in Children, found in the Archives of Ophthalmology, January 2005, compared three treatments for convergence insufficiency.
+The treatments were 1) office-based vision therapy combined with home exercises between visits, 2) pencil push-ups done at home and 3) a placebo office treatment that mimicked the vision therapy treatment but used eye exercises that wouldn't address convergence insufficiency.

 Symptoms of Convergence Insufficiency Suggest Reading Problems

-If you read the questionnaire, you might see some of the symptoms your child has been experiencing.
-In fact, in most cases if your child is experiencing them, you or your spouse also probably experienced them when you were learning to read, particularly if one of you struggled in the early grades of school.
+First, scroll down to the third page of the article (page 16 of the study) where you will find a chart with fifteen items on it.
+As you read the questionnaire you will see the sort of issues a child with convergence insufficiency will experience.
+If your own child is experiencing many of them, you or your spouse also probably experienced them when you were learning to read, particularly if one of you struggled in the early grades of school.

 Note: The way the questionnaire was used was to assign a number from 0 to 4 depending on the answer. ("Never" gets a 0, "Not Very Often" gets a 1, up to "Always" gets a 4.)
-The maximum possible score is 60 (all 4's) and a patient was considered symptomatic if his score was greater than 16.
+The maximum possible score is 60 (all 4's) and a patient was considered to be showing symptoms of convergence insufficiency if his score was above 16.

 Treatments for Convergence Insufficiency

-The article states that pencil push-ups is the most commonly prescribed treatment for convergence insufficiency, but that is because most ophthalmologists and optometrists do not refer patients to vision therapy departments.
-In other words, pencil push-ups is the only tool in their tool kit with which to address the problem.
-Developmental optometrists, however, are more likely to diagnose convergence insufficiency and also routinely refer patients to vision therapy.
-So, in essence, the point of the study is to determine whether each group of eye-care specialists is effectively addressing the problem.
+The article states that pencil push-ups is the most commonly prescribed treatment for convergence insufficiency, but that is because many optometrists do not refer patients to vision therapy departments.
+In other words, pencil push-ups is the main tool in their tool kit with which to address convergence insufficiency.
+Developmental optometrists, however, are not only more likely to diagnose convergence insufficiency but they also routinely refer patients to vision therapy if they find it.
+So, in essence, the point of the study is to determine whether both groups of eye-care specialists, those who refer to vision therapy and those who don't, are effectively addressing the problem.

 I should mention also that developmental optometrists, if they suspect a vision problem of this nature, will also do more extensive testing to determine whether your child can sustain the effort.
 Many children can perform at adequate levels on a convergence test the first time, but if you have them try to do it several times in a row, they gradually lose their ability to converge.
 If your child starts out reading smoothly, but is struggling like a non-reader after a page or two, this might be why.